1900zyh/ganhacks/README.md

 - Monitor the gradients along with the losses in the networks.
 - G should receive large gradients early, while D's is not large.
 Later, the gradient of D should get stronger.

+Following suggestions come from [this post](https://medium.com/intel-student-ambassadors/tips-on-training-your-gans-faster-and-achieve-better-results-9200354acaa5)

+## 4: Upsampling vs Transposed Convolution
+- Use upsampling instead of transposed convolution
+- The kernel size of convolutions would better to be divided by stride

-## Authors
+## 5: Loss functions
-- Soumith Chintala
-- Emily Denton
-- Martin Arjovsky
-- Michael Mathieu
+- WGAN is better than NSGAN.
+- Have a try on RaLS.